codepath/android_guides/Using-the-RecyclerView.md

 ### Notifying the Adapter

-With `RecyclerView` as the data source changes, we need to keep the adapter notified of any changes.
+Unlike ListView, there is no way to add or remove items directly through the `RecyclerView` adapter.
+You need to make changes to the data source directly and notify the adapter of any changes.
 There are many method available to use when notifying the adapter of different changes:

 | Method | Description |
 | ------ | ----------  |